araobp/odl-app/doc/CHAPTER2.md

 Is MD-SAL right architecture from a view point of transaction/rollback for networking equipment configuration?
 Does it support multi-generation config backup?

+I am not sure for what use cases OpenDaylight is really useful...
+Maybe, coodination/orchestration of multiple SDN controllers???

 ##Your SDN controller is sort of a southbound plugin for MD-SAL

 Compare!